 The employee will need to determine at the time of the injury, based on the severity of the injury, if they should go to the emergency room or schedule an appointment, as detailed above, with the Business Health Center at Lawrence Memorial Hospital, or determine that medical treatment is not necessary.
 Regardless of whether an employee seeks medical treatment, the employee must report the injury to their supervisor.
 If the nature of the employee's injury is serious or life-threatening, or if the accident occurs after hours, and the employee determines the medical treatment is necessary, the employee should proceed directly to the Lawrence Memorial Hospital Emergency Room, or the emergency room nearest them, and notify them that the injury was work-related.

 Please keep in mind that if the injury is not deemed to be work-related, the employee may be responsible for any costs not covered by the employee's health insurance plan for the emergency room visit.
 Additionally, injuries that did not result from or occur in the course of employment activities may not be covered by workers’ compensation.
 The injured employee must provide the supervisor with any medical information, related to their work injury, provided by their healthcare provider.
 Please provide the employee with the Injured Worker’s First Fill Prescription Form available under "Workers Compensation Forms" on the Kansas Adjutant General website.
 They will need this if they seek treatment and are given a prescription.
 This form is given to the pharmacy the first time the prescription is filled so that they have the correct billing information.
 Without this form, the pharmacy may ask the employee to personally pay for the medication and the employee will have to then seek reimbursement.

-In case of a bloodborne pathogen clean up, please fill out the Bloodborne Pathogen Incident Form and submit it to Steve Levenson.
+In case of a bloodborne pathogen clean-up, please fill out the Bloodborne Pathogen Incident Form and submit it to the EHS Safety Specialist.